Foreign Exchange and Means of Payment in Mexico

 - 1 hour of internet connection: 10 to 20 pesos

-Traveler’s cheque (preferably in USD) is the safest way to carry money; they can be exchanged at casas de cambio and most banks.
+Traveler’s Checks (preferably in USD) are the safest way to carry money; they can be exchanged at casas de cambio and most banks.

-Credit cards: the most common ones are Mastercard, Visa and American Express.
+Credit Cards: The most common ones accepted in Mexico are Mastercard, Visa and American Express.
 Automated teller machine can easily be found in big cities.

 Hotels (for 2 persons):